Sunday, December 21, 2014

 Arguments for an early date.

-Many within the Evangelical community promote a late date of the receiving and writing of the Revelation, usually early to mid 90 AD.
+Many within the Evangelical community promote a late date of John receiving and writing the Revelation; usually early to mid-90 AD.
 This late date is based almost exclusively on a quote by Irenaeus from his work "Against Heresies."
-This quote is later cited by early church historian Eusebius, who also happens to be a late date advocate.
+This quote is later cited by early church historian Eusebius, who also happens to be a late-date advocate.

 This isolated quote has played a primary role in supporting and advancing a late-date view.